-NOTE - Grades earned in Algebra I, Geometry, and/or World Languages during middle school will be used to calculate the high school grade point average (GPA) unless the parent/legal guardian exercises the option to omit the grades and credits from the high school transcript.
+NOTE - Grades earned in Algebra, Geometry and/or World Languages during middle school will be used to calculate the high school grade point average (GPA) unless the parents/legal guardians exercise the option to omit the grades and credits from the high school transcript.
 When these high school courses are omitted from the student's transcript, all graduation requirements must be met.
-For example, omitting Algebra I in middle school will require the student to earn three or four standard and verified credits of high school mathematics to meet graduation requirements..
+For example, omitting Algebra I in middle school will require the student to earn three or four standard and Verified Credits of high school mathematics to meet graduation requirements.